sdsc-ordes/catplus-converters/README.md

 - output_folder (optional): folder where the RDF file(s) will be saved.
 Defaults to input folder.
 - format: rdf output format, currently `turtle` or `jsonld`

-The `converter` can take a file or a folder.
-For a file, it selects the parser based on the filename (HCI, Synth or Agilent).
-If the input path is a folder then it iterates over all files in the folder and parses the filename to know which converter to run on each file.
-It skips any unknown files or RDF files (with extension ttl or jsonld).
-It turns each file (containing HCI, Synth or Agilent) into an rdf graph and serializes it to either turtle or jsonld.
-The serialization is written to the provided output folder or to the input folder, if no output folder is specified.
+The `converter` can read a file or a folder.
+The parser is selected based on the filename for each input file (HCI, Synth or Agilent), and they are converted to RDF graphs in json-ld or turtle format.
+The serialization skips unknown files and writes outputs to the input folder, or the provided output folder if specified.

 Example for a file: